thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing-assessor.md

       ]]>
       <explanation>
       <![CDATA[
-        {If Yes, confirm key information preserved.
+        {If Yes, confirm key information is preserved.
 If No, identify what information was lost or altered.}
       ]]>
       </explanation>
     </information_fidelity>